-USM student-athletes succeed in the classroom and in competition as evidenced by the numerous academic honors earned by its student-athletes each year, most recently highlighted by 2015 Elite 89 recipient Daniel Del Gallo (wrestling).
+USM student-athletes succeed in the classroom and in competition as evidenced by the numerous academic honors earned by its student-athletes each year.
 Each year USM Athletics recognizes its student-athletes who have achieve a 3.0 GPA or higher with its annual William B. Wise Scholar-Athlete.
-A record 184 student-athletes achieved this honor for the 2014-2015 academic year.
+A record 223 student-athletes achieved this honor for the 2018-2019 academic year.

 A History of Success

 Ten different Huskies varsity teams and many individual performers have participated in national championship competitions, highlighted by Huskies baseball teams that captured National Championship honors in 1991 and 1997.
 In addition, the women's basketball team holds the NCAA Division III record for the longest streak of consecutive 20-win seasons (30) and has competed in the NCAA Final Four five times, and men’s track and field athlete Jamie Ruginski completed his career as a four-time National Champion, wrestler Dan Del Gallo - a two-time Elite 90 winner and Academic All-American - claimed his program's first national championship in 2017, and two-sport standout Peyton Dostie became the Huskies' first female national champion winning the pentathlon as a senior.

 A majority of the Huskies compete in the Little East Conference, recognized as one of the most competitive Division III conferences in the nation.
-In addition, golf competes as a member of the Great Northeast Athletic Conference, men’s and women’s ice hockey competes in the New England Hockey Conference, and wrestling participates in the Pilgrim Wrestling League.
+In addition, golf competes as a member of the Great Northeast Athletic Conference, men’s and women’s ice hockey competes in the New England Hockey Conference, and wrestling participates in the New England Wrestling Association.